Vetii/jacop/README.md

 us to perform extensive testing with the help of other solvers as we can compare results from different solvers.

 JaCoP is an ongoing activity.
 We are working on it in our free time.
-The most recent addition is Scala based DSL so it is easier to create your own constraint programs even in more intuitive manner.
+The most recent addition is Scala based DSL so you can create your own constraint programs more intuitively.

 Getting started
 ---------------